vishalyadav0987/SQL/README.md

 ### 9. SELECT statement (Main):
-- **1.The SELECT statement is used to select data from the table.**
+- **1. The SELECT statement is used to select data from the table.**
 ```bash
 SELECT <col_names,col2_name,...> FROM <table_name>;
 SELECT grades,name FROM students;